maxlindmark/maxlindmark/content/author/admin/_index.md

 +++
 Hi!

-My name is Max Lindmark and I am a PhD Student at the Swedish University of Agricultural Sciences.
-I'm from the west coast of Sweden, and I have a broad interest in marine ecology, ranging from macro ecology to conservation.
+My name is Max Lindmark and I am a postdoc at the Institute of Marine Research, Swedish University of Agricultural Sciences.
+I have a broad interest in marine ecology, ranging from macro ecology to conservation.
 But I have always been especially interested in fish and fisheries ecology!

+My current research aims to understand spatio-temporal aspects of cod-flounder interactions in the Baltic Sea using survey data, and if changes in these contribute to the poor performance of cod.

-For my PhD studies, I work on understanding the effects of climate warming on individuals and size-structured communities through metabolic scaling principles.
-To do that, I use dynamic size-based population and food webs models as well as statistical models and meta-analyses.
+For my PhD studies, I worked on understanding the effects of climate warming on individuals and size-structured communities through metabolic scaling principles.

+I use statistical models and meta-analyses, as well as dynamic size-based population and food webs models, mostly in R!

 Feel free to contact me if you want to get in touch!